Physical Therapy, DPT

 - Statistics – 1 course, 3 credits minimum

 Each pre-requisite is independent of each other and courses cannot be applied to more than one pre-requisite.
 Advanced Placement credit can be used for the pre-requisites of Psychology and Statistics.

 Applicants must submit documentation and verification of 30 hours of physical therapy patient contact experience by the time the application to the DPT program is submitted.
 All experiences must be supervised by a licensed physical therapist.
 Documentation and verification must be submitted through the PTCAS application process.

-Students will be required to complete a Criminal Background Check, Child Abuse clearance and/or the FBI Fingerprint clearance prior to internships; and other clearances as requested by specific clinical sites.
+Students will be required to complete a Criminal Background Check, Child Abuse clearance and/or the FBI Fingerprint clearance prior to clinical experiences; and other clearances as requested by specific clinical sites.

 The DPT curriculum is 111 credits and progresses from basic science courses to clinical application, and addresses the practice of physical therapy in all settings throughout the lifespan.
-Clinical internships account for 24 credits and 32 weeks.
+Clinical experiences account for 24 credits and 34 weeks.
 Safety, ethics and evidence-based practice are common themes reoccurring throughout the curriculum.

 During the three-year professional phase of the program, DPT students will have the opportunity to participate in multiple professional activities on the state, regional, and national levels.
 Students will complete a faculty-directed research project and submit the findings for presentation at a national scientific meeting.

 For additional information on the curriculum, visit the Loading...
 Catalog.